AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 *PI to OCS Configuration Utility Improvements*

-**Respect Aveva&trade; Data Hub feature flags**
+**Respect AVEVA&trade; Data Hub feature flags**

-If a user is not authorized for a specific Aveva&trade; Data Hub feature, the PI to OCS configuration utility will respect that setting.
+If a user is not authorized for a specific AVEVA&trade; Data Hub feature, the PI to OCS configuration utility will respect that setting.
 Previously, it didn’t check if a user was authorized to configure an AF server for PI to OCS.

 **Improve experience when searching for referenced Data Archives**